-Although this is a unique case, the first reported in a teenager and in the genital apparatus, verrucous epithelial hyperplasia should be considered in the differential diagnosis of a penile lesion.
+Although this is a unique case - the first reported in a teenager and in the genital apparatus - VEH should be considered in the differential diagnosis of a penile lesion.

-We strongly believe that any penile mass should be rapidly investigated, particularly in children without risk factors, by specialized dermatologist and urologist to provide a prompt and appropriate treatment.
+We strongly believe that any penile mass should be rapidly investigated, particularly in children without risk factors, by specialized dermatologists and urologists to provide a prompt and appropriate treatment.